nanoMFG/python-best-practices-v2/responses/03_pip.md

 '''
 pip install -r requirements.txt
 '''
-so you don't have to manually install all packages.
+so that you don't have to manually install all packages.

 ### Requirements.txt